Bidirectional Consistency Models: Methods

 \subsection{Sampling}

-In this section, we detail the sampling schemes of BCM.
-First, BCM supports 1-step sampling, similar to CMs and CTM.
-Additionally, BCM's capability to navigate both forward and backward along the PF ODE trajectory allows us to design multi-step sampling strategies to improve the sample quality.
+In this section, we describe the sampling schemes of BCM.
+Similar to CMs and CTM, BCM supports 1-step sampling naturally.
+However, BCM's capability to navigate both forward and backward along the PF ODE trajectory allows us to design more complicated multi-step sampling strategies to improve the sample quality.
 We present two schemes and a combined approach that has empirically demonstrated superior performance in the following.